pieces-app/workshops/build-with-pieces-sdk/slides.md

 transition: fade
 ---

-Infact a few of Pieces extensions/plugins have been developed using the Pieces OS SDK including:
+Infact a few of Pieces extensions/plugins have been developed using the Pieces OS SDK and are completely open source.
+Here are some including:

 <v-clicks>